kirubakaran/quill/README.md

 <h1>Note:</h1>
-This is general version, for version that's used for histre webapp, please use <code>histre-webapp</code> branch.
-As <code>histre-webapp</code> is an extension on this branch, when updating this branch, please make sure to rebase <code>histre-webapp</code> branch to include new changes.
+This is histre webapp specific version, for version that's used for general purposes, please use <code>histre</code> branch.
+As <code>histre-webapp</code> is an extension on that branch, when updating <code>histre</code> branch, please make sure to rebase this branch to include new changes.

 <h1>Build</h1>